-Transcriptomic approaches, which make no assumptions about the mediators involved in host defence to TB, have shown that MMPs are amongst the genes most up-regulated in Mtb infection.
-For example, in a microarray analysis comparing macrophages from patients with pulmonary TB, TB meningitis and latently infected controls, MMP-1 emerges as the most highly divergently regulated gene, being 256-fold more strongly up-regulated in patients with pulmonary TB compared to controls [54].
+Transcriptomic approaches, which make no assumptions about the mediators involved in host defence to TB, have shown that MMPs are among the genes most upregulated in Mtb infection.
+For example, in a microarray analysis comparing macrophages from patients with pulmonary TB, TB meningitis and latently infected controls, MMP-1 emerges as the most highly divergently regulated gene, being 256-fold more strongly upregulated in patients with pulmonary TB compared to controls [55].
 This implies that a tissue destructive innate immune response results in a greater risk of developing active TB, although this was not commented on by the authors.
-In an earlier gene expression profiling study, MMP-7, -9 and -14 were found to be up-regulated at late time points after Mtb infection [55].
+In an earlier gene expression profiling study, MMP-7, -9 and -14 were found to be upregulated at late time points after Mtb infection [56].
 Thus, transcriptomic approaches in cell culture systems are identifying a similar group of MMPs expressed in TB to those revealed in clinical studies.

-Non-human primates develop TB pathology that reflects human disease most closely.
-In a recent microarray study of TB-infected macaques, multiple MMPs were up-regulated at 4 weeks after infection, with the collagenase MMP-1 being most highly up-regulated and MMP-2, -7, -9, -14 and -25 also induced by infection [56].
-However, at a later time point, these MMPs were down-regulated, demonstrating that the initial pro-tissue destructive profile may be reversed as part of a global reprogramming of the granuloma response.
+Nonhuman primates develop TB pathology that reflects human disease most closely.
+In a recent microarray study of TB-infected macaques, multiple MMPs were upregulated 4 weeks after infection, with the collagenase MMP-1 being most highly upregulated and MMP-2, -7, -9, -14 and -25 also induced by infection [57].
+However, at a later time point, these MMPs were downregulated, demonstrating that the initial protissue destructive profile may be reversed as part of a global reprogramming of the granuloma response.

-An interesting approach in man has been to combine the use of laser capture microdissection with microarray technology to identify genes up-regulated in human TB-infected lung tissue [8].
-Although the authors focused on lipid metabolism since current paradigm proposes that the accumulation of lipids is the primary driver of pathology leading to cavity formation [57], multiple MMPs were up-regulated by infection.
-MMP-1 (interstitial collagenase) was increased 606-fold, MMP-9 199-fold and expression of MMP-2, -10, and -14 were also significantly up-regulated.
-In a microarray analysis of whole blood from patients with TB,

-MMP-9 was identified in an 86-transcript signature that distinguished active TB from other inflammatory and infectious diseases [58].
+An interesting approach in man has been to combine the use of laser capture microdissection with microarray technology to identify genes upregulated in human TB-infected lung tissue [8].
+Although the authors focused on lipid metabolism, since current paradigm proposes that the accumulation of lipids is the primary driver of pathology leading to cavity formation [58], multiple MMPs were upregulated by infection.
+MMP-1 (interstitial collagenase) was increased 606-fold, MMP-9 199-fold and expression of MMP-2, -10, and -14 were also significantly upregulated.
+In a microarray analysis of whole blood from patients with TB, MMP-9 was identified in an 86-transcript signature that distinguished active TB from other inflammatory and infectious diseases [59].

 Studies of mycobacterial pathogenesis in the zebrafish permit manipulation of both the host and pathogen and also real-time imaging of infection.
-In a transcriptomic approach, virulent M. marinum was found to upregulate MMP-9, -13 and -14 more potently than an attenuated strain, even though the majority of genes were equally up-regulated [59].
+In a transcriptomic approach, virulent M. marinum was found to upregulate MMP-9, -13 and -14 more potently than an attenuated strain, even though the majority of genes were equally upregulated [60].
 Again, this implicates MMP activity as being key in the pathogenesis of mycobacterial disease, though the dominant collagenase was MMP-13 as opposed to MMP-1 observed in mammalian studies.
 The zebrafish model has also demonstrated the functional role of MMP-9 in modulating cellular recruitment to the granuloma.
-If MMP-9 expression is suppressed, granulomas are smaller and dissemination is reduced (fig. 4) [53].
-The pathogen-derived factor 6-kD early secreted antigenic target (ESAT-6) was found to drive MMP-9 secretion from epithelial cells, resulting in a migration gradient for monocytes which are then recruited to the granuloma and become infected.
-Therefore, non-selective approaches are independently implicating multiple MMPs in the immunopathology of TB.
-MMP-1 and -9 seem to be emerging as key MMPs in TB, consistent with data from more targeted approaches.
+If MMP-9 expression is suppressed, granulomas are smaller and dissemination is reduced (fig. 4) [54].
+The pathogen-derived factor 6-kD early secreted antigenic target (ESAT-6) was found to drive MMP-9 secretion from epithelial cells, resulting in a